Socialist Party of America: Early history

+Growth and membership

+The party's membership rose by over 50,000 from 1901 to 1910.
+The party had 4,320 members in 1901, 20,763 in 1904, 41,751 in 1908, and 58,011 in 1910.
+That number doubled during the Debs campaign of 1912, reaching a peak paid membership of 113,371.
+Membership declined to 82,313 in 1916 but stayed at almost that level through World War I. The party reported 77,647 members in 1919, just before the Communist split.

+Supporting this growth was a vast network of Socialist newspapers serving more than 100 cities and towns and publishing in 18 languages.
+Some were short-lived and managed only small circulations, but others were successful enterprises with national circulations.
+Most famous were the Appeal to Reason, which at one point claimed more than 700,000 subscribers; National Rip-Saw (150,000); and Jewish Daily Forward (140,000).

+Syndicalism vs. Socialism

 The party had a tense and complicated relationship with the American Federation of Labor (AFL).
 AFL leadership, headed by Samuel Gompers, strongly opposed the Socialist Party, but many rank-and-file unionists in the early 20th century saw the Socialists as reliable political allies.
 Many moderate Socialists, such as Berger and International Typographical Union President Max S. Hayes, urged close cooperation with the AFL and its member unions.
 Others in the Socialist Party dismissed the AFL and its craft unions as antiquated and irrelevant, instead favoring the much more radical IWW and the "syndicalist" path to socialism.

 In 1911, IWW leader Bill Haywood was elected to the National Executive Committee of the Socialist Party, on which AFL partisan Morris Hillquit also served.
 The syndicalist and the electoral socialist squared off in a lively public debate in New York City's Cooper Union on January 11, 1912, with Haywood declaring that Hillquit and the Socialists ought to try "a little sabotage in the right place at the proper time" and attacking Hillquit for having abandoned the class struggle by helping the New York garment workers negotiate an industrial agreement with their employers.
 Hillquit replied that he had no new message other than to reiterate a belief in a two-sided workers' movement, with separate and equal political and trade union arms.
 "A mere change of structural forms would not revolutionize the American labor movement as claimed by our extreme industrialists", he declared.

 The issue of "syndicalism vs. socialism" was bitterly fought over the next two years, consummated by Haywood's recall from the Socialist Party's National Executive Committee (NEC) and the departure of a broad section of the left wing from the organization.
 The memory of this split made the intraparty battles of 1919–1921 all the more bitter.